TrevorJMoore/DrawingApp/README.md

-# DrawingApp
+# DrawingApp (LePaint)
 A visual basic windows application to draw and create images.
 ## Description / Usage
-The DrawingApp is a paint-esque application that allows you to paint on a canvas with various different shapes.
+LePaint is a paint-esque application that allows you to paint on a canvas with various different shapes.

 ### Tools
 The "tools" section of this application comes with some utility options to help flesh out your drawings.
 There are four buttons in this group: